jobedev95/devops24/examinations/04/README.md

 Why did we change the order of the tasks in the `04-uninstall-webserver.yml` playbook?

+**ANSWER:**

+The order of the task was changed because the nginx service first need to be stopped before uninstalling package.
+Stopping it after uninstalling would not be possible since the service has already been uninstalled at that point, meaning the task would fail.

 # BONUS QUESTION

 Consider the output from the tasks above, and what we were actually doing on the machine.

 What is a good naming convention for tasks?
 (What SHOULD we write in the `name:` field`?)

+**ANSWER:**
+Task names should start with an action verb, such as *"Install nginx"* or *"Configure nginx"* and describe the desired state while being concise but not too vague.